-- To access HP PC Hardware Diagnostics Windows from HP Help and Support: - Select the Start button, and then select HP Help and Support. a. - Right-click HP PC Hardware Diagnostics Windows, select More, and then select Run as b. administrator.
+- 1. To access HP PC Hardware Diagnostics Windows from HP Help and Support: - a.
+Select the Start button, and then select HP Help and Support. - b.
+Right-click HP PC Hardware Diagnostics Windows, select More, and then select Run as administrator.